 To Find a Lawyer

-- NYC’s Human Resources Administration (HRA) funds free legal representation for tenants facing eviction; harassment by landlords; and immigration legal issues.
+- NYC’s Human Resources Administration (HRA) funds free legal representation for tenants facing eviction; harassment by landlords; and immigration legal issues under NYC’s Right-to-Counsel Law.

 - If you are low-income and/or cannot afford a lawyer, you may be eligible for free legal services (a free attorney).
 Organizations that offer help include: